-Recreation Area Development Program Designed to assist sponsors with the acquisition of land, or land rights, and to establish, develop and improve public recreational areas, including lake dredging.
-The cost-share rate is 50% of eligible project costs up to a maximum of \$40,000.

-Trails Assistance Program Designed to cost-share with sponsors on trails projects that have received approval for funding under the Transportation Enhancement Program administered by the Nebraska Department of Roads or the Nebraska Game and Parks Commission.
-The cost-share rate is 50% of the local share of the costs of the project with a program maximum of \$40,000.
-Applications submitted under the Trails Assistance Program.
+- Recreation Area Development Program Assist sponsors with the acquisition of land, or land rights, and to establish, develop and improve public recreational areas, including lake dredging.
+The cost-share rate is 50% of eligible project costs up to a maximum of \$40,000. - Trails Assistance Program Cost-share with sponsors on trails projects that have received funding under the Transportation Enhancement Program administered by the Nebraska Department of Roads or the NGPC.
+The cost-share rate is 50% of the local share of the project with a program maximum of \$40,000.